Year 9 Overview

 Provision is made for individual differences in Mathematics.
-In Year 9 all students undertake Core studies in Mathematics in semester 1.
-In semester 2, students who have demonstrated extra ability may be invited into Extension Mathematics classes which cover content at a faster pace and in greater depth.
+In Year 9 most students undertake Core studies in Mathematics in semester 1.
+In semester 2, students from this group who have demonstrated extra ability may be invited into Extension Mathematics classes which cover content at a faster pace and in greater depth.

 Continuous monitoring of students’ learning is a vital aspect of education.
 Students undertake a variety of coursework that develops their skills and knowledge.
 Assessment tasks are graded from A+ to E/UG.
 Online continuous reporting ensures that students and parents have access to assessment task grades and feedback in real time.

 The semester report produced at the end of each semester provides a summative indication of each student’s achievement according to the Victorian Curriculum standards.

 In Year 9 formal examinations are held for English, Maths and Science in June and November.

 When choosing elective subjects for study in Year 9, students must make their selections within the following limits:

 One unit of Geography or one unit of Economics

 One unit of Arts (Visual Arts, Drama or Music)

 One unit of Technologies (Design, Food or Digital)